 Let me guess – you’ll most likely search for it.

 New solutions are popping up to improve the presence of brands in search engines.
-For instance, eHealth.com boosted their search bids in Google Adwords few minutes after their advertisements aired on TV to move online ads on top of the search engine.
+For instance, eHealth.com in Google Adwords few minutes after their advertisements aired on TV to move online ads on top of the search engine.
 It was made possible after Google enhanced the responsiveness of the Adwords interface.
 Adwords can now be mapped to certain ads, so prospects can easily find the product they are looking for.

 Synchronizing online presence of websites and search engines with TV advertisement is now possible and will probably be even more precise in the future.